After adding the stack to the editor, select it and navigate to the Page Inspector > Page Tab > Settings Menu > Banner section.

-You can adjust how the background image fits by changing this value.
+You can adjust how the background image fits by selecting any of the following Image Size options.

-- Cover – Scale the background image to be as large as possible so that the background area is completely covered by the background image.
-Some parts of the background image may not be in view within the background positioning area
+Scale the background image to be as large as possible so that the background area is completely covered by the background image.
+Some parts of the background image may not be in view within the background positioning area.

-- Contain – Scale the image to the largest size such that both its width and its height can fit inside the content area
+Scale the image to the largest size such that both its width and its height can fit inside the content area.

-- Use Custom Size – Declare a set height and width of the image.
+Declare a set height and width of the image.
 The image may be cropped on all sides or repeat vertically and horizontally, depending on the size.
-This option is for more advanced users and is also good for patterns.
+This option is also good for patterns.

 Auto – Animation: Direction